 Students under 18 years of age

-International students under 18 years of age must only live in approved accommodation.
+International students under 18 years of age can only live in approved accommodation as a condition of their student visa.
 Check the special requirments and find lists of approved providers of accomodation and welfare for students under 18 years of age.

 Help finding accomodation

 RMIT’s Student Support Advisors can help you to find short-term or temporary accommodation for when you first arrive as well as somwhere to live long term.
 They can help you whether you are coming alone or are going to be living with your family.

 They can help you decide which suburb you want to live in, find affordable, safe and appropriate housing, and provide information about renting and tenancy agreements.

 When choosing accommodation, you will need to consider travel time and transport to campus.
 Discover the closest suburbs to your campus and the transport available to you to get to university.

 There are also different accommodation options to think about, like sharehousing, homestay or student apartments for example.

 Homestay or “full board” accommodation is is a good choice if you want to experience living in an Australian home, reduce set-up costs and improve your English.